top of page

 1 - They recommended against Aqua being allowed to raise rates for East Whiteland.

-2 - They recommended that the Settlement be accepted.
+2 - They recommended that the rates in the Settlement be accepted.

 3 - They did note the revenue discrepancy noted above.